PrincetonUniversity/hpc_beginning_workshop/mpi4py/README.md

 # mpi4py

 [MPI for Python](https://mpi4py.readthedocs.io/en/stable/index.html) or `mpi4py` provides a Python interface to MPI.
-This allows one to run a Python job across multile nodes (the GIL still applies).
-Please see our [mpi4py guide](https://researchcomputing.princeton.edu/support/knowledge-base/mpi4py) for installations directions and a word of warning.
+This allows one to run a Python job across multiple nodes (the GIL still applies).
+Please see our [mpi4py guide](https://researchcomputing.princeton.edu/support/knowledge-base/mpi4py) for installation directions.

 **Please use the system MPI modules for MPI codes.
 Do not use an MPI library that comes pre-built with the software that you installed.
 The system MPI libraries (e.g., openmpi/gcc/4.1.6 or intel-mpi/oneapi/2021.13) are optimized for our clusters with support for Slurm and the ability to use the fast network cards (InfiniBand) for transferring data between nodes.**